On This Day: Death of Prince Leopold, Duke of Albany

 The funeral took place on April 12, at St George’s Chapel in Windsor.
 Members of the Seaforth Highlander regiment marched in the funeral procession – Prince Leopold was the regiment’s first Colonel-in-Chief.
 He was interred into the Albert Memorial Chapel in the presence of his bereaved family.

 Prince Leopold was the second child of Queen Victoria’s to die during her lifetime (the first being Alice, Grand Duchess of Hesse and by Rhine; the third Alfred, Duke of Saxe-Coburg and Gotha).
 The Prince was also survived by his wife, Princess Helena of Waldeck and Pyrmont, and daughter, Princess Alice (later known as Alice, Countess of Althone).
-A son – Prince Charles Edward (later the last reigning Duke of Saxe-Coburg and Gotha) – was born four months after the Prince’s death.Filed under British Royals, Historical Royals
+A son – Prince Charles Edward (later the last reigning Duke of Saxe-Coburg and Gotha) – was born four months after the Prince’s death.Filed under Historical Royals, The United Kingdom

 Tagged Anniversary, Death, Haemophilia, Prince Leopold Duke of Albany.